Kenneth M. Curtis: Tenure

-Second term, 1971–1975
+In January 1970, Curtis strongly pledged support for an oil refinery at Machiasport, Maine.
+Environmentalists, as well as the Maine Times – a recently established newspaper – opposed this proposal.

+Curtis proposed gun control legislation, which would deny ownership to convicted felons, drug addicts, and those in mental institutions.
+This was quite controversial and irritated gun owners throughout the state of Maine.

-Curtis was the first Maine governor to serve two four-year terms.
+Curtis was the first Maine governor to serve two four-year terms. (or 8 full years).
+In November 1971 Curtis made an 11th‐hour appeal urging voters to reject a referendum aimed at repealing the state's two‐year‐old income tax.
 In 1972, he reorganized the Maine state government to cabinet system, replacing 150 independent agencies with 16 departments.
 The heads of these departments would be appointed by each currently-serving governor, whereas previously they had remained in their positions after being appointed by former governors.

+in June 1973 Curtis signed a bill that eliminated the state's criminal penalties for knowingly being present where marijuana is kept.
+Conviction under the law is punishable by a fine of up to $1,000, or imprisonment of up to 11 months, or both.

+in December 1973 Curtis asked Maine residents in a televised address to voluntarily reduce their consumption of gasoline, heating oil and kerosene.

 According to the Maine Historical Society, Curtis was "one of a few sitting governors to climb Mt.
 Katahdin and canoe the Allagash River."
+Curtis asked James B. Longley to lead a state government commission called The Maine Management and Cost Survey Commission, which was intended to make government more efficient, and cut costs.
+After some initial reluctance, Longley accepted the position and pursued the job with vigor.

+Longley made several recommendations that were projected to save the state in excess of $24 million.
+One of his major proposals included restructuring the Maine university system, which he felt was grossly inefficient.

 Post-gubernatorial career

 In 1975, Curtis founded the Curtis Thaxter law firm with several colleagues, and he served as chairman of the Democratic National Committee from 1977 to 1978.

 Curtis served as the United States Ambassador to Canada from 1979 to 1981.
 His tenure coincided with the Iran hostage crisis and the Canadian Caper, and Curtis handled communication regarding the status of six American diplomats being sheltered by Canadian embassy staff in Tehran and eventually rescued by the CIA.

 Curtis served as the 11th president of Maine Maritime Academy from 1986 to 1994.